CU-Jon/Select-TSOSEdition/README.md

 A set of PowerShell scripts to assist with selecting and detecting the correct Windows edition during SCCM Task Sequences.

-These scripts are designed to dynamically set an SCCM Task Sequence variable (`osEdition`) based on user selection or automatic detection using BIOS-embedded product keys (via ShowKeyPlus).
+These scripts dynamically set an SCCM Task Sequence variable (`osEdition`) based on user selection or automatic detection using BIOS-embedded product keys (via ShowKeyPlus).

 The goal is to allow a single SCCM Task Sequence to intelligently branch and install the correct Windows edition automatically.

-These scripts are compatible with Windows 8, Windows 8.1, Windows 10, and Windows 11 deployments.
+Compatible with Windows 8, Windows 8.1, Windows 10, and Windows 11 deployments.

 ---